Lord High Steward of Ireland: The hereditary nature of the office

-Blackstone observes that there are offices, consisting of a right to exercise public or private employment, along with the fees and emoluments thereunto belonging, that are also incorporeal hereditaments, i.e., heritable.
+Sir William Blackstone observes that there are offices, consisting of a right to exercise public or private employment, along with the fees and emoluments thereunto belonging, that are also incorporeal hereditaments, i.e., heritable.
 Examples include certain royal offices, such as the Lord High Steward of Ireland.
 The holder may have an estate in them, unto him and his heirs.
 Other offices may be for life or for a term of years.
-In his work, Lynch devotes a chapter to such incorporeal hereditaments as "Honorary Hereditary Officers".
+In his work, William Lynch devotes a chapter to such incorporeal hereditaments as "Honorary Hereditary Officers".
 He describes the dignity of Lord Constable conferred on Hugh de Lacy by original grant in 1185 of Meath.
 The Lord Constable of Ireland, originally vested with lands to which it was incident or annexed, and which descended through Walter's son Gilbert de Lacy to John de Verdun (ex jure uxoris Margaret) by virtue of his moiety of Meath (the other moiety descending to Geoffrey de Geneville, 1st Baron Geneville, ex jure uxoris Matilda).
 By 1460, the lands to which it had been incident were vested in Lord Theobald de Verdun's co-heirs, and, according to Lynch, the exercise of the office fell into desuetude.

 William FitzAldelm, Chief governor of Ireland in 1176-7, was described as "Senescallus Hiberniae" or as "Dapifer".